SaaS Management vs Software Asset Management: What's the difference

 Image showing contracts up for renewal

 Simplified Procurement: CloudEagle.ai streamlines procurement with no-code workflows and customizable forms for tasks like purchase requests and contract management.
-It centralizes requests on a single dashboard, offering real-time visibility and automating approvals, allowing teams to focus on strategic decisions while improving efficiency.
+These are core features of robust SaaS asset management software, offering centralized visibility and automated approvals.

 SaaS applications present unique security and compliance challenges, which traditional SAM tools may not fully address.
 CloudEagle.ai ensure compliance by tracking access to SaaS applications and maintaining detailed logs for provisioning and de-provisioning.